swcarpentry/sql-novice-survey/pages/03-filter.md

 > We started with something simple that did part of what we wanted,
 > then added more clauses one by one,
 > testing their effects as we went.
-> This is a good strategy&mdash;in fact,
+> This is a good strategy --- in fact,
-> for complex queries it's often the *only* strategy&mdash;but
+> for complex queries it's often the *only* strategy --- but
 > it depends on quick turnaround,
 > and on us recognizing the right answer when we get it.
 >